RustCrypto/formats/der/README.md

 The core implementation avoids any heap usage (with convenience methods that allocate gated under the off-by-default `alloc` feature).

+## Minimum Supported Rust Version

+This crate requires **Rust 1.56** at a minimum.

+We may change the MSRV in the future, but it will be accompanied by a minor version bump.

 ## License

 Licensed under either of: